Learning Firmly Nonexpansive Operators: Preliminaries

 \subsection{A useful characterization}

 Since we want to study the structure of the set of resolvent operators, we first introduce the following set

-An element $T\in\M$ is not necessarily a proximal operator, but every proximal operator of a function in $\Gamma_0(X)$ is contained in $\M$.
-For completeness, we recall the following result taken from \cite[Corollary 23.9]{BCombettes}. \begin{lemma} The mapping $T:X\to X$ is the resolvent of a maximal monotone operator if and only if $T$ is firmly nonexpansive. \end{lemma} Moreover, by \cite[Proposition 4.4]{BCombettes}, given $T:X\to X$ a firmly nonexpansive operator, there exists a nonexpansive operator $N:X\to X$ such that $T=\tfrac12(\Id+N)$.
-Actually, these conditions are equivalent.
-In fact, an operator $T$ can be expressed by $T=\tfrac12(\Id+N)$, for some nonexpansive operator $N:X\to X$, if and only if $T$ is firmly nonexpansive (we refer to \cite{BCombettes} for further details).
+An element $T\in\M$ is not necessarily a proximal operator, but every proximal operator of a function in $\Gamma_0(\cX)$ is contained in $\M$.
+For completeness, we recall the following result taken from \cite[Corollary 23.9]{BCombettes}. \begin{lemma} The mapping $T:\cX\to\cX$ is the resolvent of a maximal monotone operator if and only if $T$ is firmly nonexpansive. \end{lemma} Moreover, as already pointed out in \cite{pescterr2021} for this setting, given $T:\cX\to\cX$ a firmly nonexpansive operator, there exists a nonexpansive operator $N:\cX\to\cX$ such that $T=(1/2)(\Id+N)$.
+Actually, these conditions are equivalent \cite[Proposition 4.4]{BCombettes}.
+In fact, an operator $T$ can be expressed by $T=(1/2)(\Id+N)$, for some nonexpansive operator $N:\cX\to\cX$, if and only if $T$ is firmly nonexpansive (we refer to \cite{BCombettes} for further details).
 We can therefore reduce our study to the space of nonexpansive operators, i.e., the space

-This fact has been already pointed out in \cite{pescterr2021} for this setting.
-We recall that nonexpansive operators coincide with $1$-Lipschitz operators from $X$ to $X$.
+For further purposes, we also denote by $\mathcal{N}_0$ the space of nonexpansive operators that vanish at zero.
+We recall that nonexpansive operators coincide with $1$-Lipschitz operators from $\cX$ to $\cX$.
 This fact motivates us to study the space of Lipschitz operators and its topological structure.

-\subsection{\texorpdfstring{The spaces $\Lip_0(X)$ and $\Lip(X)$}{The spaces Lip0(X) and Lip(X)}}
+\subsection{\texorpdfstring{The spaces $\Lip_0(\cX, \cX)$ and $\Lip(\cX, \cX)$}{The spaces Lip0(X) and Lip(X)}}